Assurant Life of Canada AKA Purple Shield

 - If you have NO health issues, Assurant charges you the same premium as someone who had a triple bypass surgery 6 months ago

 There are advantages to being a woman in life.
 One of them is cheaper insurance rates compared to men.
-Statistically, women live longer than men and as such, they should expect to pay 30% less for their life insurance than men do.
+Statistically, women live longer than men and as such, they should expect to pay 30% less for their life insurance.

 Likewise, non-smokers typically expect to pay 40% less than smokers do and healthy seniors expect to pay less for their final expense insurance than someone who has a serious health issue.